NCAR/dart-developers-guide/src/people-debugging.md

 ```

 There are no tags in the repo.
 The user has forked dart with only the main branch, no branches
 or tags.
+Ask the user to send the output of `git log` to get some information on which version
+of the code they are using.

+> be aware that we occasionally have users who are still using a version of
+  DART checked out from an svn repositiory.

 The default option for GitHub forks is main branch only.
 Unfortunately this means the
-tags are not part of the fork:
+tags are not part of the fork when using the default options:

 ![main-only](images/default-main-only.png)